thestubborndev/finance_tracker_server/README.md

 You will need to [sign up](https://airtable.com/) for an Airtable account.
 Once you have an account:

-1. [Install the Investment Tracker template](https://airtable.com/shrA09QDhlYHBPMB3) by clicking the `Copy base` button in the top right corner.
+1. [Install the Finance Tracker template](https://airtable.com/shrA09QDhlYHBPMB3) by clicking the `Copy base` button in the top right corner.

-2. Visit the [Airtable API page](https://airtable.com/api), select the Investment Tracker base from the list to see it's custom documentation.
+2. Visit the [Airtable API page](https://airtable.com/api), select the Finance Tracker base from the list to see it's custom documentation.

 3. If you check the "show API key" box in the top right, your API key will be within the code examples (e.g `keyYfG4QKO1heNMNv`).
 Copy and paste it into the config file to replace `process.env.AIRTABLE_API_KEY` or set it as an environment variable on your computer.

-4. Next, copy/paste the appId corresponding to the `Investment Tracker` base from the example request URL (**hint**: it looks something like this: `appzMI3fKkMjUEOYC`) to the config file.
+4. Next, copy/paste the appId corresponding to the `Finance Tracker` base from the example request URL (**hint**: it looks something like this: `appzMI3fKkMjUEOYC`) to the config file.

 Config.js File Location: